SmartTeleMax/iktomi/doc/forms-fields.rst

     print form.python_data
     # {"name": {'first_name': 'Jar Jar', 'last_name': "Binks"}}

-To get object of custom type as a result of `FieldSet` you can define a custom converter for that field.
-The converter must implement dict-to-object convertation rules in `to_python` method and object-to-dict convertation rules in `from_python` method.

-You can see `iktomi.unstable.forms.convs.ModelDictConv` as an example of custom FieldSet converter.

-And, of course, you can add extra validation rules to this converter.

 FieldSet adds it's input name as prefix for child fields, joined with a dot.

+There is a way to get object of custom type as a result of `FieldSet`.
+See :ref:`Custom FieldSet Value Type<iktomi-forms-convs-fsobject>`.

+And, of course, you can add extra validation rules for FieldSet, including combined common validation of child values.
+See :ref:`Collective validation<iktomi-forms-convs-fsvalidation>`.

 FieldBlock
 ~~~~~~~~~~